ggstuart/web-application-development/content/git-and-github/getting started/index.md

 {{<figure src="images/git-and-github-05.png" caption="The source control panel on the left shows we have staged both files and entered a commit message.">}}

+> Again, you may only see one panel as in the below light mode version

+{{<figure src="images/git-and-github-05-light.png" caption="Light mode equivalent.">}}

-> Notice the message in the screenshot above, it's at the top of the *source control* panel.
+> Notice the message in the screenshots above, it's at the top of the *source control* panel.
 >```markdown {linenos=false}
 >Created a basic HTML template with simple styles
 >```